Parts of the Sentence - Predicate Nominative

 Predicate nominatives can be compound.
 Example: Mr. Johanson is a teacher, father, and my neighbor.

-Instructions: List the subject, verb, and predicate nominatives in the following sentences.
+Instructions: Find the verb, subject, and predicate nominatives in these sentences.

 1. My favorite pets were a squirrel and a rabbit.